Kirouane-Ayoub/Kirouane-Ayoub-Mistral-7b_RAG-math4physics/README.md

 ## Use Cases:

-* Students seeking help with math problems or explanations.
+* Homework and Assignment Assistance
+* Concept Clarification
+* Exam Preparation
+* Research Support
-* Educators looking for a tool to assist in teaching complex Math and Physics  concepts.
+* Math and Physics Enthusiast Queries
-* Anyone interested in exploring mathematical concepts and solving math-related queries.

 ## Technologies Used: